 Read WP: 10 message examples for Abandoned Cart SMS

-In addition, the more you know about your recipients and their engagement with your webshop and SMS messages, the more personalised and targeted your campaigns can be.
+In addition, the more you know about your recipients and their engagement with your webshop and mobile messages, the more personalised and targeted your campaigns can become.

-There are three things you can do right now (yes, right now!) to start collecting SMS permissions.
+There are three things you can do right now (yes, right now!) to start collecting permissions.

-1. Give the customer the option to sign up for SMS at check-out
+1. Give customers the option to sign up for SMS and RCS at check-out

 ⚠️ OBS